retroam/harmonizer/README.md

 - Go to link
 - Upload file (accepted formats are csv and xlsx)
 - Code will automatically be generated
-- Provide feedback if the code is not as expected

 Future iterations: